If you want to make a career out of your music, you should learn more about musician branding to market yourself effectively.

 Certainly, branding and promoting your band is not like selling Avon products or vacuum cleaners.
 Here is a list of things a band should have if you want to brand your band and make a career out of your craft.

-Cool Band Photos.
 All bands that aspire to become big need conceptual band photos for posters, merch, website, social networks, press kits, and a lot more.
 This is as important as the logo- you need this in order to start any kind of promotion.
 Let’s try the most basic- Facebook.
-Have you ever seen a facebook page without any band photos?
+Have you ever seen a Facebook page without any band photos?

-Creative CD Packaging.
-If you’re planning to release an album soon, then you better start thinking about the CD packaging.
+If you’re planning to release an album soon, then you better start thinking about the CD packaging because it’s a big factor when it comes to musician branding.
 Your CD will likely be displayed in record stores, in your website, in online stores so your packaging better be impressive.
 You do not have to spend big bucks to have a catchy CD packaging because there are so many ways to make a catchy CD packaging that cost little money.